 6. Ngorongoro Crater, Tanzania

-The crater is a sprawling conservation land, with one of the largest concentrations of wildlife in Africa.
+The crater is a sprawling conservation land in Tanzania, with one of the largest concentrations of wildlife in Africa.
 As a natural sanctuary to thousands of birds, lions, zebras, black rhino, it is often called Africa’s Eden.

 7. Halong Bay, Vietnam